MoseleyBioinformaticsLab/pdb_eda/README.rst

 The atom types have been systematically generated from the wwPDB master chemical components file.
 Both amino acid and nucleic acid type parameters have been optimized.
-So both protein and nucleic PDB entries can be analyzed now.
+So both protein and nucleic acid PDB entries can be analyzed now.

 License